Admissibility of control operators for positive semigroups and robustness of input-to-state stability: Admissibility of positive control operator

-for some $\t>0$.
-If the above condition is satisfied, we say that $(A,B)$ is positive $L^p$-admissible. \end{remark} Let us now denote by $ \mathfrak{B}_p(U,X,A) $ the vector space of all $L^p$-admissible control operators $B$ for $A$, which is a Banach space for $p\in [1,\infty]$ with the norm
+This formulation is clearly equivalent to the standard definition, since every input $u \in L^p(\mathbb{R}_+;U)$ can be written as the difference of two positive inputs.
+The advantage of this formulation is that admissibility can be deduced from the behavior of the input maps on the positive cone.
+In particular, in view of \cite[Thm.
+1.10]{CHARALAMBOS}, this remains valid even when these maps are defined only on the positive cone and are additive but not necessarily homogeneous. \end{remark} Let us now denote by $ \mathfrak{B}_p(U,X,A) $ the vector space of all $L^p$-admissible control operators $B$ for $A$, which is a Banach space for $p\in [1,\infty]$ with the norm